gramps-project/gramps-web-docs/docs/administration/sync.md

 Optional step:

-- Install `keyring` (e.g. `sudo apt install python3-keyring` or `sudo dnf install python3-keyring`) to allow storing the API password safely in your system's password manager

-??? note Gnome keyring bug
+??? note inline end "Gnome keyring bug"
     There is currently a [bug in python keyring](https://github.com/jaraco/keyring/issues/496) that affects many Gnome desktop configurations.
 You may need to create the configuration file `~/.config/python_keyring/keyringrc.cfg` and edit it to look like this:

         [backend]
         default-keyring=keyring.backends.SecretService.Keyring

+- Install `keyring` (e.g. `sudo apt install python3-keyring` or `sudo dnf install python3-keyring`) to allow storing the API password safely in your system's password manager

 ## Usage